echarts4r comes with a highly customisable grid and

 Axis helper

-You can customise the axis with e_axis
+You can customise the axis with e_axis,

-, you can see the official
+e_x_axis or e_y_axis, you can see the official

 documentation for more details.
 There is also a helper function,

-and its sisters e_format_x_axis
+e_format_axis and its sisters e_format_x_axis

-.
+and e_format_y_axis.
 The latter lets you easily add suffix

 or prefix to your axis labels.